NOMINATE A VOLUNTEER

 WATCH Rogard’S VIDEO ON Friends of Indian River

-Since 2008, we have honored nearly 200 volunteers across the nation who have helped us make a significant impact on conservation and environmental protection in our communities.
-In partnership with TPL, an organization that protects and creates parks, we have donated $860,000 to environmental nonprofits through the James M. Cox Foundation.
+Since 2008, we have honored more than 200 volunteers across the nation who have helped us make a significant impact on conservation and environmental protection in our communities.
+In partnership with TPL, an organization that protects and creates parks, we have donated $990,000 to environmental nonprofits through the James M. Cox Foundation.

 Cox Conserves Heroes is part of Cox Enterprises' national Cox Conserves sustainability program.